FBI's Comey Says Russia Also 'Harvested' Data From Republicans

 Russia's intelligence agencies compromised the networks of some state-level Republicans and their affiliated organizations, but not the current Republican National Committee or the campaign of President-elect Donald Trump, top U.S. intelligence chiefs said Tuesday.

-Director of National Intelligence James Clapper, FBI Director Jim Comey and other spy bosses told the Senate Intelligence Committee that Russia "harvested" information from Republicans but that it captured "old stuff" and targeted RNC web domains that were no longer in use.
+Director of National Intelligence James Clapper, FBI Director Jim Comey and other spy bosses told the Senate Intelligence Committee that Russia "harvested" information from Republicans but that it captured "old stuff" and targeted RNC Web domains that were no longer in use.

 The testimony shed new light on a terse line in the intelligence community's declassified report from Friday about Russia's cyber-mischief campaign, in which Clapper and his compatriots said Moscow had also collected information from the GOP in addition to the reams of data it took from Democrats and then released to the public.

-Doesn't that mean the Russians have the ability to release information about Republicans someday — even if it's old, asked committee Vice Chairman Mark Warner, a Virginia Democrat.
+Doesn't that mean the Russians have the ability to release information about Republicans someday — even if it's old? asked committee Vice Chairman Mark Warner, a Virginia Democrat.

 "Sure," Clapper said.